squidfunk/mkdocs-material/docs/plugins/privacy.md

 <!-- md:default available CPUs - 1 -->

-With more CPUs available, the plugin can do more work in parallel, and thus complete media file optimization faster.
+With more CPUs available, the plugin can do more work in parallel, and thus complete handling of external assets faster.
 If you want to disable concurrent processing completely, use:

 ``` yaml